Are you a social entrepreneur with an innovative solution to a social problem? Do you need funding and support to take it to the next stage?

-This nine-month accelerator programme will provide you with specialised support to help
+This eleven-month accelerator programme will provide you with specialised support to help

 you to bring your project to the next level, with a view to becoming a highly impactful,

 effective, scalable, and sustainable organisation.
 As an Awards winner, your project will

 receive support and direct funding worth over €40,000, and you will join Ireland's largest

 network of social entrepreneurs working across the country to solve Ireland’s social

 problems quickly and effectively.

 Eight social entrepreneurs will be selected to